 Whether you recently suffered a breakup, have a one-sided crush, or are experiencing hardcore Tinder fatigue, February 14th is likely to trigger some painful emotions.
 So, what should we do when everything is not coming up roses on V-Day?

 Science has a suggestion: Instead of focusing on romantic relationships, try showing love to yourself this Valentine’s Day.

 Psychologists refer to the act of being kind to yourself as “self-compassion” or self-love, and—according to burgeoning research—it’s associated with improved mental health and well-being.
 Numerous studies have linked self-compassion to reduced depression, stress, and disordered eating.
 Self-compassion may also boost happiness, self-esteem, and even immune function.

-But, despite evidence that practicing self-compassion is beneficial, many are resist practicing it.
+But, despite evidence that self-compassion is beneficial, many resist practicing it.
 Some of us have a deeply rooted belief that negative self-talk is motivating—that it pushes us to work harder, perform better, and achieve our goals.
 Others worry that self-compassion is a form of weakness and self-indulgence.
-Many believe it’s a selfish act that will undermine motivation.
+Many believe it’s a selfish act that undermines motivation.